 Pros

-- Clean, user-friendly interface with minimal setup.
+- Splitwise has a clean, user-friendly interface with minimal setup.

 Cons